 On the other hand, advantages seem to compensate enough:

-- View is pretty light, as it only does the visualisation as well as it is simple to support (in other words, no more thousands of code lines);
+- View is pretty light, as it only does the visualization as well as it is simple to support (in other words, no more thousands of code lines);

 - Better testing possibilities, as the whole business logic is separated from the UI and the data is simpler to mock;